NCI-NAACCR-Zone-Design/Louisiana/README.md

 You need to set up a Github repository where this will be hosted.
 The repository may be private.
 It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).

 You need a shapefile of the cancer zones.
-GDA DETAILS AND REVIEW
+See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

 You need your demographics dataset, giving statistics for each zone.
-GDA DETAILS AND REVIEW
+See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

 You need a spreadsheet of cancer statistics, giving statistics for each zone.
-GDA DETAILS AND REVIEW
+See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

 ### Getting Started